PeterRoschke/WhisperDictation/README.md

 For subsequent development:

+- Run `scripts/redeploy.ps1` to rebuild and deploy
-- Use `scripts/redeploy.ps1 -InPlace` for faster redeployment without requiring a restart
+- Use `scripts/redeploy.ps1 -Clean` for a clean rebuild
-- The script automatically handles ffmpeg binaries, backing them up during clean operations
+- The script automatically handles ffmpeg binaries during clean operations

 ## Known Issues

-None at this time.
+- Currently Windows-only (MacOS and Linux support planned)
+- Automatic paste works only in chat and composer windows
+- For other windows, manual paste (Ctrl+V) is required

 ## Release Notes

 ### 0.0.1

-Initial release of WhisperDictation
+Initial release of WhisperDictation:

+- Speech-to-text using OpenAI Whisper
+- Automatic microphone selection
+- Multi-language support
+- Secure API key storage
+- Debug recording storage